DejavuMoe/Smoji/README.md

 ### Pleroma

-On your pleroma server, pull the latest source code for the master branch, and then import it in the backend on a per-file shelf
+On your pleroma server, pull the latest source code for the master branch, and then import it in the backend on a per-file shelf.

 ### OwO

 We provide an out of the box [OwO](https://github.com/DIYgod/OwO) format, which means you can use it directly on the OwO-compatible emoji system.
-Here are some links to their documentation, please enjoy 🤤
+Here are some links to their documentation, please enjoy 🤤.

 ```
 https://smoji.dejavu.moe/Smoji.json